Multnomah County Property Taxes

 The median home value in Multnomah County, Oregon is $528,000, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in Oregon?
+How does Multnomah County rank for property taxes in Oregon?

 Counties with Similar Tax Rates